Koseki: Imperial family

-Members of the Imperial Household of Japan are registered not in a koseki but in a Register of Imperial Lineage (皇統譜, kōtōfu) instead, according to Article 26 of the Imperial House Law.
-The Register of Imperial Lineage is composed of the Taitōfu, which handles matters related the Emperor and the Empress, and the Kōzokufu which handles matters related to other members of the Imperial Household.
+Members of the Imperial Household of Japan are not registered in a koseki; instead, they are registered in the Register of Imperial Lineage (皇統譜, Kōtōfu), pursuant to Article 26 of the Imperial House Law.
+The Register of Imperial Lineage consists of the Taitōfu, which records matters relating to the Emperor and the Empress, and the Kōzokufu, which records matters relating to other members of the Imperial Household.